Amaretti are bitter-sweet crunchy almond biscuits. Cocoa makes the topping very dark, but it gives a gorgeous flavour to the amaretti topping.

 1 Put the amaretti biscuits in a bowl with the sugar.
 Sieve the cocoa powder over, then add 2 tablespoons of the wine and stir together.

 2 Cut fruit in half through their natural indentations, twist, then pull apart and extract stones.
-Lay fruit in a shallow baking dish line with baking (parchment) paper, cut side up.
+Lay fruit in a shallow baking dish lined with baking (parchment) paper, cut side up.
 Put a teaspoonful of the mixture in the cavity of each half piece of fruit, then top with a small pat of butter.
 Pour the remaining wine over the top of the fruit.

 3 Bake in an oven preheated to 180°C (350°F) for 20-30 minutes, or until the fruit is tender.
 Serve warmish with yoghurt, cream or ice cream.